 - If you know your sales are tracking lower than they should be based on your sales data from previous periods, you can quickly encourage your staff to focus on upselling for the next two hours.
 Set a goal and challenge your staff to meet it – “gamify” the task with incentives to add urgency.

-- If you notice your labor/sales ratio is high, you may want to send a server home early to reduce your expenses, so you’re make more profit.
+- If you notice your labor/sales ratio is high, you may want to send a server home early to reduce your expenses, so you make more of a profit.

 - If you notice an unusual number of voids, you can investigate further and find out whether one of your servers is having a bad day and making mistakes that are costing your business in wasted inventory.
 A quick chat can make all the difference in improving customer service on the spot.